electron/electron/spec/lib/README.md

   * `Color`: RGB color interface.
   * `colorFromHex`: Parse 6-digit hex color strings (e.g. `#1a2b3c`).
   * `areColorsSimilar`: Roughly check if two colors are similar enough to be considered the same color.
+  * `expectColorsAreSimilar`, `expectColorsAreDissimilar`: Convenience functions that assert that two colors are similar or dissimilar, respectively.
+These functions display a helpful assertion error message when they fail.
 * `events`: Events (`EventEmitter`, `node:events`)
   * `scopedOn`: Similar to the [`on` helper from `node:events`][node:events:on] but automatically cancelled after the provided closer resolves.
 Used to clean up event listeners proactively.
   * `emittedN`: Collect the first n emitted arguments from an event emitter.